riceissa/aiwatch/README.md

      subsequent rows must start with a comma because of the way rows are separated in MySQL.

-3. Check for errors in the MySQL syntax.
+3. Once you reach a good stopping point, check for errors in the MySQL syntax.
    Type:

    ```bash
    ./reload-db.sh